saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 ## Steps

 In the next steps you will two new Calculation Views.
 One view will combine the S/4HANA customer sales data with the Census data and will be used to build out a story in the SAP Analytics Cloud.
 The second view will be used in a location hierarchy for a map.
-These views will share a common location ID and in the case of this example, the Address ID from the S/4HANA customer data.
+These views will be linked later in the SAP Analytics Cloud using the postal code columns.

 1. [Altering the Geo-Coding Table](#cvAltTab)
 1. [Creating a Location Dimension View](#cvLocDim)